 Have a wonderful Summer break

-It’s nearly that time again, these holidays do seem to come around so quick (perhaps not quick enough for our mumbler teachers!).
-Filling the time can be hard, as can finding new and exciting things to do, while watching those pennies.
-Here at STAG, we thought we’d try and help make things a little easier and offer you some inspiration.
+Filling the 6 weeks can be hard, as can finding new and exciting things to do, while watching those pennies.
+Here at STAG, we want to try and help make things a little easier and offer you some inspiration.

 Check out our STAG Mumbler – Summer Holidays Special